 8 great day trips from OKC for the whole family!
 Hop in the car and go find some fun things to do in Oklahoma!
 From crystal-digging to a drive-through safari, there is an Oklahoma attraction for everyone!

-We’ve lived in Oklahoma City for nine years now, but we’ve barely scratched the surface of what the great state of Oklahoma has to offer in terms of travel!
+We’ve lived in Oklahoma City for over a decade now, but we’ve barely scratched the surface of what the great state of Oklahoma has to offer in terms of travel!
 There are so many fun things to do in OKC, but, sometimes, it’s exciting to take a day and go explore other parts of the state!

 All of the places on this list are within a 2 1/2 hour drive from OKC.
 We’ve had the pleasure of experiencing some of them ourselves.
 The rest are on our Oklahoma Bucket List.